juup1ter/listening-to/index.md

 ## listening-to
-a simple discord rpc lastfm integration using pypresence host your own instance because centralization is bad ;)
+A simple discord rpc lastfm integration using pypresence.

+Host your own instance because centralization is bad.

 ### Installation
-1. go to the [discord dev portal](https://discord.com/developers/) and create a new application
+1. Go to the [discord dev portal](https://discord.com/developers/) and create a new application.
+You will replace client_id in config.json with your application id.
+2. Find your discord user token, there are plenty of guides on how to do so I will no go into details here.
+Be warned as this is in the grey area of discord TOS.
+You will replace discord_token in config.json with your token.
+DO NOT SHARE YOUR TOKEN ANYWHERE AND DO NOT COMMIT IT TO GITHUB.
+3. Go to the [lastfm api page](https://www.last.fm/api) and register for an account.

 ### Usage

 ```

 ```

 ### Credits
-created by null, null#3333
+Created by null, null#3333.
-logo created by aveen, chill_alcoholic#2199
+Logo created by aveen, chill_alcoholic#2199.

-thanks to qwertyquerty for [pypresence](https://github.com/qwertyquerty/pypresence)
+Thanks to qwertyquerty for [pypresence](https://github.com/qwertyquerty/pypresence).